Introduction to Deep Learning

 The Leaky ReLU is similar to the ReLU but it has a small slope for negative values.
 This activation function is preferred when we may have sparse gradients.
 The Leaky ReLU overcomes the problems of the ReLU activation function, that some neurons are never activated.

-Also similar is the Inverse Tangent function (ArcTan), which goes from $-π/2$ to $π/2$.
-It has the same advantages and disadvantages as the Tanh activation function.
+Also similar is the Inverse Tangent function (ArcTan), which goes from

 Most common activation functions.